10 Unusual Museums

 Niagara Falls, Ontario

 There are a lot of unusual museums in the Niagara Falls tourist area.
 Most are Ripley’s or wax-type museums, but one of the most underrated and truly unique museums is outside of the Clifton Hill area.
-Located in downtown Niagara Falls, it is worth getting out of the highly trafficked areas and check it out.
+Located in downtown Niagara Falls, it is worth getting out of the highly trafficked areas and checking it out.
 Evel Knievel was a motorcycle daredevil who had a long career entertaining people with his risky moves on his motorcycle.
 He attempted many incredible feats of danger, to become a legend, an icon, and a hero to many.

 This museum houses many artefacts from his heyday, his impact on pop culture, motorcycles and costumes he used, and much, much more.
 It is a fascinating self-guided museum, with many unusual and rare pieces, and is worth visiting the next time you are in Niagara Falls.

 If you ever plan to motor west, take the highway that’s the best.
 Get your kicks, on Route 66.
 I included this in our list of unusual museums not because it is so much a weird museum, but because I think people should visit it.
 Those of you interested in the automotive industry, American history of the last century, or, if like me, are just a pop culture fanatic, this is a fantastic place to visit.